indiagrant/Spin-The-Wheel/README.md

 Wheel segment layout: Calculating correct angles for dynamic segments took more debugging than expected.
 After testing several approaches, the most effective solution was to use the HTML < canvas > element.

-Spin mechanics: Both random and pre-determined spins work inconsistently — final segment landing logic needs refinement.
+Spin mechanics: Both random and pre-determined spins proved challenging

 📈 Ideas for Future Improvements

-Debug and fix spin rotation calculations.

 Enforce a max character limit on labels for better layout consistency.